An Overview of the Amex Platinum Card

 Unlike the Amex Gold Card, which is free for the first 12 months, the UK American Express Platinum Card comes with an annual fee of £450.
 This fee is refundable on a pro-rata basis should you wish to cancel.
 It’s this hefty annual fee that makes this one of the hardest cards to get your head around – read on to find out why for only some we believe the answer to ‘is the Amex Platinum worth it?’ is yes…

 The American Express Preferred Rewards Platinum Card offers 30,000 bonus Membership Rewards points when you spend £2,000 in your first three months.
-You can increase your sign up bonus to 35,000 points by using this referral link.
+You can increase your sign up bonus to 35,000 points by using this referral link (as seen highlighted in red below).

 Membership reward points can be directly converted to Avios and a number of other partners.
 If converted to Avios this would be enough for a return flight to Athens from the UK.
 Alternatively see how I used my American Express rewards points and the BA 2-4-1 voucher to fly two people first class to Sao Paulo for free – review here (Tip: The free first class flight review is the most popular page on our website by a far and may be worth bookmarking for a later date :)).